Vietnam.vn - Nền tảng quảng bá Việt Nam

 On July 24, local activist Svetlana Konovalova reported the mysterious disappearance of the entire bridge, estimated to weigh at least 60 tons, in the Ryazan region, about 200km southeast of Moscow.

-Svetlana Konovalova said that a local railway company had privatized the bridge in the Skopinsky district and had all the necessary documents to prove ownership.
-However, an unidentified group of people allegedly found documents declaring the structure derelict before dismantling it.
+Svetlana Konovalova said a local railway company privatized the bridge in the Skopinsky district and had all the necessary documents to prove ownership.
+However, an unidentified group of people allegedly found documents declaring the structure unoccupied before dismantling it.

-The real owner of the bridge then asked the police to investigate the incident, Ms Konovalova added.
-The local police department confirmed on July 26 that they had received a complaint about “the disappearance of a metal structure belonging to a non-functioning railway bridge” more than a week ago.
+Ms Konovalova added that the real owner of the bridge then asked the police to investigate the incident.
+The local police department confirmed on 26 July that they had received a complaint about “the disappearance of a metal structure belonging to a non-functioning railway bridge” more than a week ago.
 The local police department confirmed that a criminal investigation had been opened.

-Konovalova described the missing bridge as “a huge Soviet-era structure,” saying she was surprised that no one had noticed the dismantling operation, which could take days.
+Konovalova described the missing bridge as “a huge Soviet-era structure” and said she was surprised that no one had noticed the dismantling operation, which could take several days.
 She also called on law enforcement to bring the perpetrators to justice and make them rebuild the bridge.

 Meanwhile, the 60-ton bridge, or what remains of it, has turned up at a local scrap yard.
 The thief reportedly received 1.3 million rubles ($380 million) for the metal.
 The bridge is estimated to be worth 300 million rubles.

-Police confirmed to TASS that the bridge was not operational, adding that the railway line was not under the jurisdiction of local authorities or other state agencies.
+Police confirmed to Russia's TASS news agency that the bridge was not operational, adding that the railway line was not under the jurisdiction of local authorities or other state agencies.
 Local residents use the bridge as a shortcut to nearby settlements.

 Kỳ lạ vụ cây cầu 60 tấn ở Nga bị mất tích bí ẩn- Ảnh 1.